TheSongOfEnderion/josee/Chapters/Chapter 5 - Recruitment.md

 "...
 Tsk, how pathetic", Josee commented with a raised lip, revealing the disgust in her face.

 "Um.
-My lady", Schulga asked with furrowed eyes.
-"Is he going to be of use?"
+My lady," Schulga asked with furrowed eyes, "Is he going to be of use?"

-'_He can't possibly be a warrior with that frail body.
+'He can't possibly be a warrior with that frail body.
 And I can't detect any mana.
-A scholar, perhaps?_', Schulga assessed the man.
+A scholar, perhaps?'
+Schulga assessed the man.

 "...
-He will", Josee remarked, "Philip, pour water on his face.
-Anthony and the rest, be on guard"
+He will," Josee remarked, "Philip, pour water on his face.
+Anthony and the rest, be on guard."

-""Yes my lady"", the guards responded.
+""Yes my lady"" the guards responded in unison.

-Guard Philip, a middle-aged man and one of the two guards which gouged the steward's eyes, readily took out his leather flask and poured them over the sleeping man's face.
+Guard Philip, a middle-aged man and one of the two guards who gouged the steward's eyes, readily took out his leather flask and poured its contents over the sleeping man's face.

 On the other hand, Anthony was the guard's captain.

-Moments later, the unconscious man woke up.
+Moments later, the unconscious man woke up with a jolt.

-"Ugh, blrahgh", the man puked water, immediately opening his eyes.
+"Ugh, blrahgh," the man puked water, immediately opening his eyes.

-"H-Hey, what's wrong with you?!", after gaining consciousness, he saw that the guard poured water in his face.
+"H-Hey, what's wrong with you?!" he roared after gaining consciousness, only to find the guard pouring water on his face.
 He frowned deeply.
-And as he was about to get angry, Josee raised her right hand and slapped him in the face.
+And as he was about to get angry, Josee raised her right hand and slapped him across the face.

-The loud sound of slap even caused Schulga to widely open his mouth.
+The loud sound of the slap even caused Schulga to widen his eyes in shock.

-'_I-Is that really how you're supposed to treat a guy you're recruiting?!_', Schulga stared in shock.
+'Is that really how you're supposed to treat a guy you're recruiting?!'
+Schulga thought, staring in disbelief.
 The four guards merely kept quiet, with Philip slowly backing away.

 "...
-Are you awake already, you useless piece of shit?", Josee glared with cold eyes.
+Are you awake already, you useless piece of shit?"
+Josee glared with cold eyes.

-"W-Wha, who the hell are you?", the stranger asked.
-He held his face, reddened from the heavy blow which Josee released.
+"W-Wha, who the hell are you?!" the stranger asked, holding his face, reddened from the heavy blow Josee unleashed.
 His mind, still not catching up to whatever was happening.

 "...
-I am Josephine Kalingrad of the Kalingrad Household", Josee announced.
-And with a deep frown, she continued, "And you're a piece of shit wastrel who spits at the talent gifted upon you by your master"
+I am Josephine Kalingrad of the Kalingrad Household," Josee announced.
+With a deep frown, she continued, "And you're a piece of shit wastrel who spits at the talent gifted upon you by your master."

 Hearing those words, the man gnashed his teeth.

 "What?
 How much do you know about m-"

-But his talk was interrupted by another of Josee's slap.
+But his outburst was interrupted by another of Josee's slaps.
 Feeling the pain in his face once more, he glared at her and groaned.

 "Did you just come here to mock me?
 Is that it?"

 "...
-No, I came to hire you", Josee declared.
+No, I came to hire you," Josee declared.

-Hearing her, the man closed his eyes and slowly stood up.
-His body, almost stumbling down.
+Hearing her words, the man closed his eyes and slowly stood up, his body almost stumbling down.

-'_Master?_', Schulga thought to himself, '_What is this about?_'
+'Master?'
+Schulga thought to himself, 'What is this about?'

-The man turned serious and asked.

-"I am Fredriech.
+The man turned serious and asked, "I am Fredriech.
 It seems you know who I am.
 What needs would you have from a failed wizard like me?"

-'_A wizard!?_', Schulga widened his mouth.
+'A wizard!?'
+Schulga widened his mouth in surprise.
 The guards turned to each other with fascination in their eyes, but Schulga knew this was no ordinary man.
 To call himself a wizard, it was a completely different level from a mage.

 Josee remained silent for a moment.
 She closed her eyes before opening them once more.

 "...
-I can fix you", Josee coldly spoke with half-closed eyes, "I can return your mana core back"
+I can fix you," Josee coldly spoke with half-closed eyes, "I can return your mana core back."

 Fredriech's eyes slowly widened.
 Hearing those words that he shouldn't be hearing, he felt as though a thunder just cracked in his mind.

-His eyes sharpened, and he spoke in a deep voice.
+His eyes sharpened, and he spoke in a deep voice, "Explain yourself."

-"Explain yourself", Fredriech demanded.
+Fredriech demanded, a flicker of desperation igniting in his eyes.

-"The Cornolis family ruined your mana core", Josee explained.
-But as those words entered his ears, another thunder hit Fredriech's mind.
+"The Cornolis family ruined your mana core," Josee explained.
+But as those words entered his ears, another thunder struck Fredriech's mind.

-'_The cornolis family?!_', Schulga's mouth became agaped.
+'The Cornolis family?!', Schulga's mouth gaped open.

-'_Who?_', his mouth shivered, '_Who the hell is she?!_'
+'Who?', he thought, 'Who the hell is she?!'

-"Normally it would not be possible to restore it", Josee continued, "But I know a way to bring it back"
+"Normally it would not be possible to restore it," Josee continued, "But I know a way to bring it back."

-"How?!", Fredriech shouted.
-In a bid of frenzy, he rushed and almost grabbed Josee's shoulder.
-But Schulga and the guards reacted quickly and blocked his path.
+"How?!"
+Fredriech shouted, unable to contain his sudden outburst.
+He rushed forward, almost grabbing Josee's shoulder.
+But Schulga and the guards reacted quickly, blocking his path.

 Realizing his mistake, Fredriech deeply inhaled before apologizing.

-"Forgive my rude manners"
+"Forgive my rude manners."

 "...
-It's not a problem", Josee rolled her eyes.
+It's not a problem," Josee rolled her eyes.

 "Still.
-I can't believe you", Fredriech announced, "How can you restore something which can never be restored?"
+I can't believe you," Fredriech announced, "How can you restore something which can never be restored?"

 "A mana core is not a body part that heals.
-Once it's broken, you destroy your plate, and you can never grow agai-"
+Once it's broken, you destroy your plate, and you can never grow again-"

 "...
-Who says I'm restoring your plate?", Josee smirked.
+Who says I'm restoring your plate?"
+Josee smirked.

 And that one smirk suddenly sent shivers down Fredriech's spine.

 "...
 Why would I do something so bothersome", and a wicked smile suddenly formed in Josee's face, "When I can just create a new one"